umasubra/ExcelJsDocumentation/resources/tablecolumn.md

 ### getHeaderRowRange()

-Get Range object associated with the Column's header.
+Gets the Range object associated with the header of the column.

 #### Syntax